Depression, Irritability, And Mood: Understanding The Connections

 A healthy diet

 Diet alterations may also be suggested for clients.
 A diet high in sugar, fried foods, and highly processed foods has been linked to an increased likelihood of anxiety, depression, and other mood and neurological disorders.
 Eliminating these foods may alleviate some depressive symptoms.
-Changing your relationship with food may also be recommended, including not eating past certain times and ensuring you eat on a schedule.
+Changing your relationship with food may also be recommended, including not eating past certain times and ensuring you eat according to a schedule.

 Supplements for depression